.customer sign in.

 In our first sequence we were playing ascending groups of three notes while moving up through the scale and descending groups of three while coming down the scale.

 In our next examples we will play descending groups of three notes while going up the scale and ascending groups of three notes while coming down the scale.
 I call these "reversed 3-note sequences."
-I understand that it may be hard to understand this just from reading my description, but it will be clearer once you run through the following examples a few times.

 Example Five moves up the A minor pentatonic scale while playing descending 3 note groups.